swaker854/InetSoftWork/How to do Date Comparisons.md

 The example is performed using the dashboard linked [here](https://www.inetsoft.com/public/app/viewer/view/global/Dashboards/Date%20Comparison)

 Make sure you are on the 'Standard Periods' tab.
 Enter '2' in 'Previous' and select 'Years' in the dropdown menu.
-Check box for 'Today' and 'Include Year For End Date'.
-Uncheck the box for 'From Beginning of Each Year To...'
+Unheck box for 'Today' enter the range end date for your data.
+In this example, the range end date is 2022-5-28 .
+Uncheck the box for 'Include Year For End Date' and'From Beginning of Each Year To...'

 ![](screenshots/compare-two-previous-years.PNG)